AlonaRu27-meet/Y2-Summer26-CaseStudies/README.md

 Depending on whether your solution needs an AI agent, each group will follow one of two paths.

+Note: in this project you are not required to build a UI using replit/bolt/lovable..
+AND the database connection should happen within **your code.**

 ## Option 1 — Agent as Part of Your Solution

 If solving your assigned problem naturally calls for an AI agent (for example: automating a task, generating a recommendation, analyzing information, or producing a decision), build that agent as a core part of your solution.